Blood’s Point Road and Cemetery in rural Boone County, Illinois are settings for a variety of well-known local legends.

 Blood’s Point in rural Boone County, Illinois is a well-known local legend but has only been written about sparingly.
 The road and cemetery of the same name are home to a cornucopia of stories and myths, each one a variant on the last.
 The name of the road itself is enough to excite one’s imagination.
 What kind of event would leave such a name upon the landscape?
 A gruesome murder or massacre?
 An ancient battle?

-Unfortunately, its origins are quite mundane.
+Its origins are actually quite mundane.
 According to The Past and Present of Boone County, Illinois (1877), Blood’s Point was named after a prominent local family, the Bloods.
 Arthur Blood was the first white settler in Flora Township; a pleasant area that derived its name from the abundance of flower-covered fields.

 One could say that ever since its christening, the area has been stained by Blood (sorry, I couldn’t resist).
 Digital and print media articles contain a myriad of tales relating to the cemetery and the railroad bridge that lies about a mile to the west.
 The road itself is said to be patrolled by phantom vehicles, most notably an old pickup truck, but also a big rig and a disappearing cop car.

-Depending on who you ask, around 4-8 people have hung themselves or have been hung from the railroad bridge; a witch, her children, three anonymous women, and even Arthur Blood along with his wife and their entire family!
+Depending on who you ask, around four to eight people have hung themselves or have been hung from the railroad bridge: a witch, her children, three anonymous women, and even Arthur Blood along with his wife and their entire family!
 A busload of elementary school students is also said to have plummeted from the bridge.

 One interesting legend concerns a witch called “Witch Beulah” who (allegedly) lived in the area.
 Storytellers assert Arthur Blood’s children once encountered her under the railroad bridge and were enthralled by her ability to produce fire from her fingertips.